ARM-software/edge-iot-arch-guide/source/FWU/MBFW/chapter2-uefi.md

 The UEFI implementation informs the OS of the current FW images via the ESRT.

-The OS can request a FW downgrade by installing the following signed capsule:
+The OS can request a FW downgrade by installing the following capsule:

 - `CapsuleGuid` = `acd58b4b-c0e8-475f-99b5-6b3f7e07aaf0`
 - `HeaderSize` = `sizeof(EFI_CAPSULE_HEADER)`
 - `Flags` = `0`
 - `CapsuleImageSize` = `sizeof(EFI_CAPSULE_HEADER)`

-**Note:** The image acceptance capsule must be authenticated.
-Details TBD.

 When UEFI receives this capsule, it will: